mvt-project/mvt/docs/introduction.md

 MVT is a forensic research tool intended for technologists and investigators.
 Using it requires understanding the basics of forensic analysis and using command-line tools.
 MVT is not intended for end-user self-assessment.
 If you are concerned with the security of your device please seek expert assistance.

+## Indicators of Compromise

+MVT supports using [indicators of compromise (IOCs)](https://github.com/mvt-project/mvt-indicators) to scan mobile devices for potential traces of targeting or infection by known spyware campaigns.
+This includes IOCs published by [Amnesty International](https://github.com/AmnestyTech/investigations/) and other research groups.

+!!! warning
+    Public indicators of compromise are insufficient to determine that a device is "clean", and not targeted with a particular spyware tool.
+Reliance on public indicators alone can miss recent forensic traces and give a false sense of security.

+    Reliable and comprehensive digital forensic support and triage requires access to non-public indicators, research and threat intelligence.

+    Such support is available to civil society through [Amnesty International's Security Lab](https://www.amnesty.org/en/tech/) or [Access Now’s Digital Security Helpline](https://www.accessnow.org/help/).

+More information about using indicators of compromise with MVT is available in the [documentation](iocs.md).

 ## Consensual Forensics

 While MVT is capable of extracting and processing various types of very personal records typically found on a mobile phone (such as calls history, SMS and WhatsApp messages, etc.), this is intended to help identify potential attack vectors such as malicious SMS messages leading to exploitation.